GuideNepalMutual FundInvestingNAVSEBONFactsheet

 Included on better factsheets, often in a small table at the bottom.

-• Standard deviation — how variable the fund's returns are.
+• Standard deviation: how variable the fund's returns are.
 Higher means more month-to-month swing.

-• Beta — sensitivity to NEPSE.
-Beta of 1.1 means the fund tends to move 10% more than NEPSE in either direction; beta of 0.85 means it moves less.
+• Beta: sensitivity to NEPSE.
+Beta of 1.1 means the fund tends to move 10% more than NEPSE in either direction.
+Beta of 0.85 means it moves less.

-• Sharpe ratio — return per unit of risk.
-Higher is better; comparing the Sharpe of two equity schemes is more honest than comparing their raw returns.
+• Sharpe ratio: return per unit of risk.
+Higher is better.
+Comparing the Sharpe of two equity schemes is more honest than comparing their raw returns.

 What to do with it:

 • Treat single-year metrics with skepticism.
-Beta and standard deviation computed over 12 months can swing wildly; the 3-year versions are more reliable.
+Beta and standard deviation computed over 12 months can swing wildly.
+The 3-year versions are more reliable.

 8. Dividend history

-The instructive case: NIBL Sahabhagita Fund (open-ended) declared cash dividends of 8.25% in FY 2076/77, 50% in FY 2077/78, 7.2% in FY 2078/79, 4% in FY 2079/80, and 7% in FY 2081/82.
-The 50% dividend in 2077/78 reflected an extraordinary year for NEPSE; the 4% the following year reflected a weaker market.
+The instructive case is NIBL Sahabhagita Fund (open-ended), which declared cash dividends of 8.25% in FY 2076/77, 50% in FY 2077/78, 7.2% in FY 2078/79, 4% in FY 2079/80, and 7% in FY 2081/82.
+The 50% dividend in 2077/78 reflected an extraordinary year for NEPSE.
+The 4% the following year reflected a weaker market.
 Reading dividend yield off a single year is misleading.
-Read the multi-year trail and you understand both the variability and the manager's discretion.
+Read the multi-year trail and you see both the variability and the manager's discretion.

 What to do with it: